aasiam-cs/aasiam/README.md

 3. Diegif: An Efficient and Secured DICOM to EGIF Conversion Framework for Confidentiality in ML Training Published in: Results in Control and Optimization (Q2): https://www.sciencedirect.com/science/article/pii/S2666720725000013?via%3Dihub

-4. Artificial Intelligence in Nanotechnology: Key Methodologies and Their Transformative Impact Accepted for: RTCSE-2025 (Conference – In Acceptance Phase): https://ieeexplore.ieee.org/document/10848980

-5. A Robust Algorithm for Identifying Malicious IPs Enhancing Cybersecurity Defense Accepted for: RTCSE-2025 (Conference – In Acceptance Phase)

 ### Conference Articles (3)